-- A junior calf is one whose date of birth is after January 1 of the exhibit year (must be at least 4 months old at time of exhibition). - A senior calf is one whose date of birth is between September 1 and December 31 of the year proceeding the exhibit year. - A junior yearling is one whose date of birth is between January 1 and April 30 of the year preceding the exhibit year and which has all milk teeth solidly in place and shows no nicking at the gums. - A summer yearling is one whose date of birth is between May 1 and August 31 of the year preceding exhibit year and which has all milk teeth in place. - A senior yearling is one whose date of birth is between September 1 and December 31 of the second year proceeding the exhibit year. - A cow two years and older is one whose date of birth is on or before September 1 of the second year preceding the exhibit year. - All market animals will be mouthed at the time of weigh-in by a representative of the Crawford County Veterinarian's Association or a veterinarian approved of by their association.
-Any market animal not meeting the mouthing requirements as listed below will be disqualified. - An animal may show, but not sell, if determined by the vet to be too old during weighing in at the fair. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair.
+- A junior calf is one whose date of birth is after January 1 of the exhibit year (must be at least 4 months old at time of exhibition). - A senior calf is one whose date of birth is between September 1 and December 31 of the year proceeding the exhibit year. - A junior yearling is one whose date of birth is between January 1 and April 30 of the year preceding the exhibit year and which has all milk teeth solidly in place and shows no nicking at the gums. - A summer yearling is one whose date of birth is between May 1 and August 31 of the year preceding exhibit year, and which has all milk teeth in place. - A senior yearling is one whose date of birth is between September 1 and December 31 of the second year proceeding the exhibit year. - A cow two years and older is one whose date of birth is on or before September 1 of the second year preceding the exhibit year. - All market animals will be mouthed at the time of weigh-in by a representative of the Crawford County Veterinarian's Association or a veterinarian approved of by their association.
+Any market animal not meeting the mouthing requirements as listed below will be disqualified. - An animal may show, but not sell, if determined by the vet to be too old during weighing in at the fair.